dataengineeringpilipinas/datahub/docs/index.md

 layout: home
 ---

-Empower Philippine communities through data.
+Welcome to the **Data Engineering Pilipinas (DEP) Data Hub**, a community-driven platform hosting data projects and sources relevant to the Philippines.
+Our mission is to empower Philippine communities through data.
 [Join our growing network of contributors](CONTRIBUTING.md) and make a lasting impact.

 ## Projects
 1. [Emigrant Country Dashboard](projects/emigrant-country-dashboard.md)